What you need to know about doing business in Türkiye

 The Netherlands and Türkiye have agreements on social security and posting.
 If you are only working in Türkiye temporarily, you will usually keep social security coverage in the Netherlands.
 Apply for an A1/certificate of coverage from the Social Insurance Bank.
 This will show the Turkish labour inspectorate that you have social security coverage in the Netherlands and do not pay contributions in Türkiye.

-When you export services and goods, you will have to pay sales tax.
+When you export services and goods, you will have to pay turnover tax.
 It is difficult to say whether your service will be taxed in the Netherlands or Türkiye because there are many exceptions to consider.
 Use the following tools made by the Dutch tax administration to find out what you have to do:

 You can temporarily bring exhibition stand materials and tools to Türkiye with an ATA carnet.
 The same goes for tools that you need for installation work.
 With an ATA carnet, you can temporarily export and import goods and avoid paying import duties, VAT or a deposit.
 You can use an ATA carnet for professional materials, exhibition goods, and trade samples.